llooker/ga_four_block_dev/README.md

 - Explores.
 Explores have been separated from the model file for potential re-use/extension/refinement.
 The only explore included by default is “sessions”.
 This “sessions” explore is where the attributes defined above are being included, as well as all views utilized.
 - Models.
 The GA4 model file is present here.
 It includes the sessions explore, the LookML dashboards, and a datagroup specific to this model.
 - Views
+- - BQML Sub-Folder contains the predictions.view file that creates the BQML propensity model.
+This view is commented-out by default.
+(See BQML under Notes)
 - - Event Data Dimensions Sub-Folder contains views that are extended or unnested via the “Events” view in the parent folder.
 - The remaining files are the primary views not directly related to Events.
 - Other. manifest.lkml is present in the root directory, and is where the instance constants are defined.